Ch. 1: Poppy

 “If it happens, it happens.”
 I tease.

 “The guys and I are going out to hang out in Kyle’s basement to celebrate.
 There will be pizza and beer.
-Do you want to come?”
+Want to come?”

 “I can’t.
 My dad has the night off.”